Will PKV Be Too Expensive When You Retire?

 Members of professional pension funds (Versorgungswerke): doctors, lawyers, architects, pharmacists, and other regulated professions whose Versorgungswerk replaces DRV contributions usually do not build up enough DRV pension entitlement to qualify for KVdR.
 They typically remain voluntarily GKV-insured in retirement, even with continuous GKV membership during working life.

-For both groups, the practical retirement number can be the full Höchstbeitrag (€1,226–€1,261 per month in 2026) out of pension income if pension and other income approach the BBG.
+For both groups, the practical retirement number can be the full Höchstbeitrag of around €1,261/month in 2026 (the exact figure varies slightly across Krankenkassen via the Zusatzbeitrag) out of pension income if pension and other income approach the BBG.
 PKV in retirement, by contrast, does not track income at all.
 The structural argument changes shape sharply once you understand which retirement status you are likely to land in.

 What does NOT happen at retirement